wmde/wikibase-release-pipeline/deploy/README.md

 This is Wikibase's `php.ini` override file, a good place for tuning PHP configuration values.
 It gets loaded by the Wikibase web server's PHP interpreter.

 #### docker-compose.yml
 To further customize your instance, you can also make changes to `docker-compose.yml`.
-To ease updating to newer versions of the WBS Deployment Kit, consider putting your customizations into a new file called `docker-compose.override.yml`.
+To ease updating to newer versions of WBS Deploy, consider putting your customizations into a new file called `docker-compose.override.yml`.
 If you do this, you'll need to start using the following commands to restart your instance:

 ```sh
 docker compose -f docker-compose.yml -f docker-compose.override.yml down
 docker compose -f docker-compose.yml -f docker-compose.override.yml up --wait
 ```

-This way, your changes are kept separate from the original WBS Deployment Kit code.
+This way, your changes are kept separate from the original WBS Deploy code.

 ### Managing your data
 Besides [your configuration](#configuring-your-wikibase-suite), it's your data that makes your instance unique.
 All instance data is stored in [Docker Volumes](https://docs.docker.com/storage/volumes/).